kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 	tls-auth ta.key 1

-This key needs to match between the client and the server.
+This key needs to be the same on the client and the server.
+The `1` parameter indicates that this is a client.

+###Two Factor Authenitcation

+	# Force username & password authenitcation
+    auth-user-pass

+    # Disable client-side password caching
+    auth-nocache

+These are the client-analogue lines to the optional config line in the server that will require a username and password to connect.
+If you added the optional line to the server config, then you will need to add this to the client config.
+If you add these lines to the client config without the server lines, then you will be prompted for a username and password that will then be ignored.

 ##Firing up the test